ULTRONPL/Ubuntu-opera-install-using-snap/README.md

 <br>
 <br>
 <br>
-It should not be any problems with double "%U" in "Exec=" line, but if your language is not loading or you have any other problems try applying the instrutions below they might help you
+It should not be any problems with double "%U" in "Exec=" line, but if your language is not loading or you have any other problems try applying the instrutions below it might help you
 <br>
 <br>
 In file you must find "Exec=. . ." and then add "--lang=pl %U" at the end of the line